New lower bounds for the integration of periodic functions: Some general lower bounds for periodic functions

 \subsection{Detour: The power of function values for $L_2$ approximation}

 Recently, there has been an increased interest in the comparison of standard information given by function values and general linear information for the problem of $L_2$ approximation.
 We refer to \cite{DKU,KU19,KU21,NSU,T20} for recent upper bounds and to \cite{HKNV21,HKNV22} for lower bounds.
-Given a separable RKHS $H$ on a set $D$ and a measure $\mu$ such that $H$ is embedded into $L_2(D,\mu)$, we write $(H,\mu) \in \Omega$.
-For $(H,\mu) \in \Omega$, we define the sampling numbers
+Let us denote by $\Omega$ the set of all pairs $(H,\mu)$ consisting of a separable RKHS $H$ on an arbitrary set $D$ and a measure $\mu$ on $D$ such that $H$ is embedded into $L_2(D,\mu)$.
+For $(H,\mu)\in\Omega$, we define the sampling numbers

 and the approximation numbers

 One is interested in the largest possible gap between the two concepts, that is, given a sequence $\sigma_0\ge \sigma_1\ge \hdots$ and an integer $n \ge 0$, one considers

 It is known from \cite{HNV} that $g_n^*(\sigma)=\sigma_0$, whenever $\sigma\not\in\ell_2$.
 On the other hand, it was proven in \cite{DKU} that there is a universal constant $c\in\N$ such that, whenever $\sigma\in\ell_2$,